 Speed is always key in impressing customers.

 It’s the reason why digital solutions have pervaded every industry these days.
 Everyone has gotten used to the convenience of technology and especially to the speed of it.
-From having the sum of all human knowledge at your fingertips to Amazon delivering batteries the same day you order them, the Internet has made everyone a little bit less patient.
+From having the sum of all human knowledge at your fingertips in an instant, to Amazon delivering the same day you order something; it’s easy to see how the Internet has made everyone a little bit less patient.

 Company B wins this round because they remain consistently fast in getting the job done.
-They follow up with a similarly quick approach to quoting then schedule in the customer immediately.
+They follow up with a similarly quick approach to quoting and then schedule the customer immediately.

-The simple fact that they don’t offer the customer time to look up other competitors means that Company B has much better chance of clinching the job rather than losing out to competitors.
-It also means that they can have higher prices.
+By working quickly, customers also don’t have the time to look up other competitors.
+This means that Company B has a much better chance of clinching the job rather than losing out.

 2. Adding unnecessary steps to a process.

-Another consequence of tech being ever-present element in people’s lives is also getting used to the lack of friction.
+Another consequence of tech is an ever-present element in people’s lives is also getting used to the lack of friction.
 Amazon-style “one-click-order” actions eliminate the middle stages of a purchase, giving customers fewer chances to change their minds.

-Company B achieves this by offering a visit, a quote, and a schedule all in the span of an hour or so.
+Company B achieves this by offering a visit, a quote, and a schedule, fast.
 Company A loses out completely by stretching the process over 3 weeks.

-Let’s say that behind the scenes, Company A is swamped with jobs and that is why they can’t attend to Rachel immediately.
-But at the same time, this is not an urgent appointment so even if Company B is similarly swamped, the fact that they schedule a job the very same day (even if this actual appointment is next month) gives them a great advantage.
+Let’s say that behind the scenes, Company A is swamped with jobs.
+That’s why they can’t attend to Rachel immediately.
+But at the same time, this is not an urgent appointment, so even if Company B is similarly swamped, the fact that they can still book the job in quickly (even if this actual appointment date is later on), that’s what gives them the advantage.

 At the end of the day, the more step you can eliminate in your process, the better.